 If you’re wondering what exactly a Toby Jug is, it’s a jug in the shape of a seated person, typically with a recognizable face.
 The history behind the name is murky, but no doubt you’ll have a better idea of the mugs and their history after viewing one of the largest collections of its kind.

 8. Evanston History Center

-To get an extra dose of history, visit the Evanston History Center, located in the historic Charles Gates Dawes House.
+To get an extra dose of times past in Evanston, visit the Evanston History Center, located in the Charles Gates Dawes House.